KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 Zoom using vertical drag in the ruler

-**Automatically split audio and video** - tracks will automatically have the video and audio portions split into a video and audio track when they are dragged from the project tree to the timeline; i.e., this setting will cause Kdenlive to automatically do what the :ref:`clip_menu` function on the Clip Menu does.
+**Automatically split audio and video** - tracks will automatically have the video and audio portions split into a video and audio track when they are dragged from the project bin to the timeline; i.e., this setting will cause Kdenlive to automatically do what the :ref:`clip_menu` function on the Clip Menu does.

 **Track Height** - defines the default track height in pixels for the tracks on the timeline.